envi/olesia-khomchyn.github.io/docs/Vendors.md

 }
 ```

-## Get the list of vendors
+## Get the list of Vendors

 ### <span style="color: #F05D30">Path</span>
 POST /odata/Vendors/GetVendorsInfo(facilityId={facilityId})

 ### <span style="color: #F05D30">Description</span>
-Returns the details of the predefined vendor(s) within the facility specified by ID.
+Returns the details of the predefined Vendor(s) within the Facility specified by ID.

 ### <span style="color: #F05D30">Request body</span>
 Enter the value of the vendor(s) from the existing template.